 4. Modern Thermal Energy Storage (TES)

 Innovative refrigeration systems for a district cooling project are also possible through an effective thermal energy storage system.
 Many developments are happening in the TES technologies leading to even better district cooling projects.
 You want to take advantage of tank technology innovations such as Graphite-Enhanced PCM, Compact TES and Resorption TES System.
 There are many reasons for installing a modern TES system by ARANER for your district cooling makes sense.
 First, the overall cost of the installation is lower.
 This is because the installed capacity of the refrigeration plant is reduced.
 Alongside that is a reduction in the operational cost, as peak consumption can be avoided during high electrical tariff periods.
 An ARANER system can also offer an immense reduction in environmental impact through improved operating efficiency.
-For further details about this innovative solution, check out this infographic on district cooling.
+For further details about this innovative solution, check out this infographic on district cooling or download our eBook below for more information.

 5. Correctly Sized System